varajala/microtest/docs/running.md

 This can be changed with an environment variable called **MICROTEST_ENTRYPOINT**.
 The entrypoint can be set to a relative or an absolute path.

 If a config script is found it will be executed normally before any tests.
 This step is completely separate from the acrtual testing and any exceptions raised during the configuration will stop the program executing any further.
+You should not include any tests inside the config script.

-More on the different availabe config options in the [config](config.md) section.
+See the [config](config.md) section for detailed documentation on the configuration step.

 <br>